-When configuring data ingestion from a feed or data source, ArcGIS Analytics for IoT allows you to specify the date and time properties of the data.
+When configuring data ingestion from a feed or data source, you can specify the date and time parameters of the data in ArcGIS Velocity.

-The date and time properties of a feed or data source can be specified on the Identify Key Fields step under the Date & Time section.
+The date and time parameters of a feed or data source can be specified in the Identify Key Fields step in the Date and time section.
+For more information, see Identify key fields

-The features in a feed or data source may or may not have time fields available.
+The features in a feed or data source may not have time fields available.

-It is not required to set a Start Time, End Time, or Date Format to analyze and process data.
-However, some tools in real-time and big data analytics require a start time or a start time and end time to be defined in order to perform temporal analysis.
+The Start Time, End Time, and Date Format values are not required to analyze and process data.
+However, some tools in real-time and big data analytics require a start time or a start time and end time to be defined to perform temporal analysis.

-Additionally, if date information is represented as strings in your input data, a date format is required for Analytics for IoT to successfully parse this string into a date field.
+Additionally, if date information is represented as strings in the input data, a date format is required for Velocity to successfully parse the string into a date field.

-- Neither Start Time or End Time fields are specified.
-The data has no representation of time, for example, a country boundaries dataset without any date or time fields.
-Simply leave these parameters empty.
+- Neither Start Time nor End Time key fields are specified.
+The data has no representation of time, for example, a country boundaries dataset with no date or time fields.
+Leave these parameters empty.

-- A Start Time field is specified.
-The data records represent their state as of that specific point in time, also known as instant time.
-For example, sensor observations which record the time of each reading.
+- A Start Time key field is specified.
+The data records represent their state at that specific point in time, also known as instant time, for example, sensor observations that record the time of each reading.

-- Both Start Time and End Time fields are specified.
-The data records represent the state of that feature or observation for that duration of time, also known as interval time.
-For example, thunderstorm forecast warning polygons with a start and end time of each warning.
+- Both Start Time and End Time key fields are specified.
+The data records represent the state of that feature or observation for that duration of time, also known as interval time, for example, thunderstorm forecast warning polygons with a start and end time of each warning.

-If your data represents dates with epoch time values (also known as UNIX time), you do not need to specify a date format.
+If the data represents dates with epoch time values (also known as UNIX time), you do not need to specify a date format.
 Epoch time is a system for describing a point in time as the number of seconds since 00:00:00 Thursday, 1 January 1970 (UTC).
 This can be specified as seconds since or milliseconds since this point in time.
-Example values of epoch time that could be processed by Analytics for IoT without specifying a date format are 1563997859 or 1563997859000.
+Example values of epoch time that can be processed by Velocity without specifying a date format are 1474675359 or 1474675359000.

-Dates and datetimes stored in a string field can be represented in many different ways.
+Dates and date and times stored in a string field can be represented in many ways.
 For example, the following strings refer to the same point in time, but they are represented differently:

 - Aug 7, 2019 7:02:01

-If you have fields that express date values as strings, you will need to specify a date format so that Analytics for IoT knows how to parse this string into a date.
-This is done by providing a datetime formatting string in the Date Format parameter.
-Below are several examples of formatting datetimes:
+If you have fields that express date values as strings, you need to specify a date format so that Velocity correctly parses the string into a date.
+This is done by providing a date and time formatting string in the Date Format parameter.
+Below are several examples of formatting date and time:

 - 12/27/2015 16:39:20